SJ AB: SJ Regional

 Most of the SJ Regional network was concentrated in the area around lake Mälaren.
 Operated with either Rc-hauled trainsets, X12/X14 or X40 EMUs.
 These trains have no catering on board.
 The X40 is equipped with free 4G WiFi.
 Both first and second-class are usually offered.
 Most of this network has been incorporated into the new Mälartåg franchise, although some services remain outside of it.

+In Feb 2026, Västtrafik, Hallandstrafiken and Jönköpings Länstrafik awarded SJ an 11-year contract to continue operating the Västtågen regional train system from 12 December 2027.

 Routes listed below are the satellite routes which are not subject to franchising.